qcao/minimal-mistakes/_pages/teaching.md

 My goal is to not only guide my mentees in reaching their academic goals, but also to cultivate skills and mindsets that will benefit them in the long run.

 To date, I have mentored over ten students.
-These students have gone on to PhD positions at schools such as University of Rutgers, Yale, UCLA, among others.
+It's heartwarming to see my mentees continue on their academic journeys.
+Some of them have gone on to PhD positions at schools such as University of Rutgers, Yale University, and UCLA, among others.